jmassardo/jmassardo.github.io/_posts/2018-12-10-Patch-All-The-Things.md

 As you can see, the names of the tools within a group may be different; however, they all function using similar patterns.
 These similarities are what allow us to build a standardized process regardless of platform.

 * Repositories provide the content and content control
-* Config. mgmt. tools control the configuration of the client (I know...
+* Config. management tools control the configuration of the client (I know...
 Mr. Obvious...).
 This is how we assign maintenance windows, reboot behaviors, etc.
 * Orchestration tools handle procedural tasks

 We want this to be as automated as possible so everything will be set to run on a scheduled basis.
 The only time it requires manual intervention is when there's a patch we need to exclude.
 In the examples below, we'll configure the repositories to sync nightly and we'll configure the clients to check on Sunday mornings at 2AM.
 I can hear what you are thinking again, you're saying "We have a bunch of systems, we can't reboot all of them at once!"
 And you'd be right.
 Even if you don't have a large fleet, you still don't want to patch all the things at once.